cipriantruica/T2K2D2_Benchmark/README.md

-T2K2:  The Twitter Top-K Keywords Benchmark
+T2K2D:  The Twitter Top-K Keywords and Documents Benchmark